Last Updated on March 16, 2025

 A higher level of uric acid in the blood causes uric acid or urate to accumulate in blood and tissues.
 Saturation of the tissues with the deposits leads to precipitation of the urate salts, causing crystal formation.

-The crystals are less soluble under acid conditions and at low temperatures, such as occur in cool, peripheral joints.
-Gout, therefore, affects cool peripheral joints like metatarsophalangeal joint of the big toe early.
+The crystals are less soluble under acid conditions and at low temperatures, such as in cool, peripheral joints.
+Gout, therefore, affects cool peripheral joints like the metatarsophalangeal joint of the big toe early.

 The uric acid levels are elevated for 10-20 years before the onset of gout.

-Presence of urate crystals could remain asymptomatic until the attack is triggered by the interaction of naked urate crystals with receptors of local dendritic cells and macrophages trigger an immune reaction.
+The presence of urate crystals could remain asymptomatic until the interaction of naked urate crystals with receptors of local dendritic cells and macrophages triggers an immune reaction.

 The naked urate crystals could be released due to